 A top the Brew Crew roller I saw this disc brake pad spring.
 I checked and it wasn't mine thankfully.
 Who ever it belonged to I hope they didn't loose their pads out on the trail.
 That would suck.
 Headed down from here and looped back on the Reach Around.
 On the way back to the Gussy on the Jeep Trail I said to my self that I need to run a connector straight into the Gussy rather than having to bang that 90 degree turn.

-I headed back north on Double Secret Probation and it's breaking in nicely.
+I headed back north on the Unmarked and Unsanctioned Trail and it's breaking in nicely.
 I can live with the fall line climb but something needs to be done about the stream it runs right through the middle.
 In fact, all the stream crossings on the Gussy were bone dry, even the Wet Spot, but this section on DSP had water in it.
 I think a reroute is needed.
 In fact if you were do it right you could get another mile of trail out of it and hit some really neat features.

 Instead of heading down the Mulikin, I hooked back to Gussy and then picked up the new trail I had been told about.
 I tried it for a bit but found it to have absolutely no flow, stupid, tight turns and all sketchy stuntry.
 In fact, from the section that I rode it reminded me of Chimney Trail at Huntington.